SenseCityVity: Mobile Sensing, Urban Awareness, and Collective Action

-The project includes two phases:
+The project includes three phases:

 In its first year, the project included three stages.
 First, teams of young students from CECYTEG (Center of Scientific and Technological Studies, a science and technology high school in Guanajuato City) collected and annotated multimedia urban data to document socio-urban problems collectively defined as relevant.
 Over 6000 geo-referenced images were produced through these experiences.